gruntwork-io/docs/docs/intro/overview/how-it-works.md

 An optional _catalog extension_ that contains building blocks that implement various compliance standards.
 Today we support CIS compliance; SOC 2 is coming soon, and we plan on adding additional standards in the future.

-### Professional Services

-A team of experienced Gruntwork engineers who help you achieve success using Gruntwork products:

-- **Learn.** Pair directly with Gruntwork engineers who will teach you the DevOps fundamentals you need to use Gruntwork products to set up reliable, secure, and scalable infrastructure.
-- **Customize.** Engage with Gruntwork subject matter experts to customize our products to suit your specific needs.

 ### Support

 Gruntwork offers basic and paid support options: